16 Five Senses Activities + 30 5 Senses Books

 Baby Loves the Five Senses: Hearing by Ruth Spiro, illustrated by Irene Chan

-When Baby makes music, she can hear the sounds.
+When Baby makes music, she can hear the sounds, one of the 5 senses.
 She can plink plink the strings with her fingers.
 The author continues to explain that air molecules vibrate making sounds.
 However, I wonder if this vocabulary (molecules and vibrate) is too advanced for a board book.

 Ten Ways to Hear Snow by Cathy Camper, illustrated by Kenard Pak